 Creating and Expanding Utility Districts

-Most utility districts created under T.C.A. §§ 7-82-101, et seq., provide water and sometimes sewer service.
-However, they may be empowered to provide natural gas, bottled gas, police, fire, garbage, street lighting, park, transit, chemical pipeline, and cable TV services.
+Most utility districts created under T.C.A. §§ 7-82-101, et seq., provide water serivice, natural gas service, and sometimes sewer service.

 State law establishes procedures for creating or expanding a utility district.
 At least 10 days prior to a hearing on a petition to create a utility district, the county executive must send by registered mail a notice of the hearing to the mayor or other chief executive officer of any city that has a boundary within five miles of the proposed district’s boundary if the city has a population of more than 5,000 or within three miles if it has a population of less than 5,000.
 The notice also must be sent if any city, regardless of size, has "any water, sewerage, or gas service facility" within three miles of the proposed district’s boundary.
 At the hearing, the city may make known its intention of serving the area, whereupon the county executive must give the city 60 days to file its specific plans for doing so.
 When such plans are filed, the county executive must determine a reasonable time (which he or she may later extend) for the city to provide such service, a decision that may be appealed by either party to circuit court.
 The utility district may then be created minus the area to be served by the city or without authority to duplicate the city’s service.